web-deps/state-manager/docs/api/state-manager.md

 # StateManager

 Used for simple state management.
 It is ideal for states that depend on a finite set of values.
 For example types of alert messages ('success', 'warning', 'error', 'info').
+You can manage the state of an alert message by taking each type as a state.

 ## Constructor